Monkey D. Luffy: Popularity

 Luffy ranked first in all of One Piece Characters Official Popularity Poll.
 (Note: One Piece has a total of seven official popularity polls, six in Japan and one worldwide.)
 The only main protagonists that achieved ranked first in all of their correspondent popularity polls are Luffy and Gintoki Sakata.
 On The 1st Global One Piece Characters Popularity Poll, the latest official popularity poll of One Piece in which more than 12 million voted from all over the world, Luffy topped the list having total votes of 1,637,921.

 Due to the character's popularity, allusions to Luffy have been made in several Japanese manga and anime, as well as Western comics and television series.

 NTT customers chose Luffy as their second-favorite black-haired male anime character.
 The Gum-Gum Gatling technique topped the male category in a Japanese survey of the most popular moves in manga and anime.
 Luffy was even nominated in the Best Male Character category for the 2008 Society for the Promotion of Japanese Animation Awards.
 He ranked 22nd on Chris Mackenzie's IGN list of top-25 anime characters of all time.

 In August 2017, a Japanese TV special voted Luffy the 8th "strongest hero" from the Showa Era as well as the 4th one from the Heisei Era.
 At the 8th Crunchyroll Anime Awards in 2024, Luffy won Best Main Character while Mayumi Tanaka was nominated for Best Voice Artist Performance (Japanese) for her performance as Luffy.
 Daniel Schlauch won Best Voice Artist Performance (German) for his performance of the character in the ninth edition.
+Mayumi Tanaka was nominated again in the Japanese voice acting category for her character's portrayal in the 10th edition.